Design Is a Noun

 The perceived hue of an object, produced by the manner in which it reflects or emits light into the eye.
 Also, a substance, such as a dye, pigment, or paint, that imparts a hue.

 Relating to or characterized by a concern with beauty or good taste (adjective); a particular taste or approach to the visual qualities of an object (noun).

 Design at MoMA

 In 1932, The Museum of Modern Art established a curatorial department devoted to collecting architecture and design.
-Philip Johnson, the department’s founding curator, and Alfred Barr Jr., Director of MoMA, were interested in representing all art forms of the time, including design.
+Philip Johnson, the department’s founding curator, and Alfred Barr Jr., the Museum’s founding director, were interested in representing all art forms of the time, including design.

-Related Artists: Aluminum Company of America, Pittsburgh, Pennsylvania, Fernando Campana, Humberto Campana, Earle Dickson, Charles Eames, Ray Eames, Carl Elsener, Art Fry, Spencer Silver, Kazuo Kawasaki, Margaret E. Knight, Charles B. Stilwell, Paolo Lomazzi, Donato D'Urbino, Jonathan De Pas, Charles Rennie Mackintosh, Forrest Mars, Michael Rakowitz, The Stanley Works, Ray Tomlinson, Earl S. Tupper, UNICEF United Nations Children's Fund, Sven Wingquist, Tokujin Yoshioka, Arthur Young
+Related Artists: Aluminum Company of America, Pittsburgh, Pennsylvania, Fernando Campana, Humberto Campana, Earle Dickson, Charles Eames, Ray Eames, After a design by Karl Elsener, Art Fry, Spencer Silver, Kazuo Kawasaki, Margaret E. Knight, Charles B. Stilwell, Paolo Lomazzi, Donato D'Urbino, Jonathan De Pas, Charles Rennie Mackintosh, Forrest Mars, Michael Rakowitz, The Stanley Works, Ray Tomlinson, Earl S. Tupper, UNICEF United Nations Children's Fund, Sven Wingquist, Tokujin Yoshioka, Arthur Young

 Questions & Activities